skienzmatishun/rippreport/content/p/pedaling-backwards/index.md

 ---
-title: "PEDALING BACKWARDS"
+title: PEDALING BACKWARDS
 date: 2019-02-22
-thumbnail: "img/pedaling-backwards.jpg"
+thumbnail: img/pedaling-backwards.jpg
 categories:
 - citycouncil
 tags:
 - burrell
 - city-council
 - wilson
 authors:
 - ripp-report
+alttags: "Silhouette of a cyclist against a blurred background, symbolizing Fairhope City Council’s lack of progress and failed init..."
 ---
 The Fairhope City Council is in full re-election mode, for 2020, and are trying desperately to accomplish anything they can claim for a victory.
 So far, going on three years, they have yet to produce anything they can claim as a major accomplishment.

 {{< socialpreview url="https://rippreport.com/p/pop-up-target/" >}}